MAGIC: Few-Shot Mask-Guided Anomaly Inpainting with Prompt Perturbation, Spatially Adaptive Guidance, and Context Awareness: Experimental results

-\paragraph{Anomaly classification.} To assess the utility of the images generated for downstream tasks, we evaluate anomaly classification accuracy using images synthesized by our method.
-Following the experimental setup of AnomalyDiffusion, we train a ResNet-34~\cite{he16resnet} on the generated samples.
-As shown in Table~\ref{tab:classification_accuracy}, our method shows improved classification accuracy compared to other baselines.
-This result suggests that the combination of semantic alignment and the use of multi-level perturbation contributes to a better classification outcomes.
-Specifically, the classifier trained on our images yields an average accuracy that is 7.89\% higher than that of previous state-of-the-art (DualAnoDiff).
+\paragraph{Anomaly classification.} We evaluate the downstream utility of our model by measuring anomaly classification accuracy.
+A ResNet-34~\cite{he16resnet} is trained on the generated samples and tested on~\cite{bergmann2019mvtec, Bergmann2022mvtec3d, zou2022visa}.
+DAGM~\cite{Wieler2007dagm} is excluded as the dataset does not comprise anomaly-type labels.
+As shown in Table~\ref{tab:classification_accuracy}, our approach consistently achieves higher accuracy than existing baselines, with an average gain of 13.81 pp over the previous state of the art~\cite{Jin2024DualInterrelatedDM}.

-\paragraph{Anomaly detection and localization.} We evaluate the effectiveness of our generated data for anomaly detection and localization, comparing results with Crop-Paste, PRN, AnomalyDiffusion, AnoGen, and DualAnoDiff.
-Each method generates 500 anomaly image–mask pairs, used to train a U-Net segmentation model~\cite{ronneberger15unet} following the protocol established by AnomalyDiffusion~\cite{Hu2023AnomalyDiffusionFA} and DualAnoDiff~\cite{Jin2024DualInterrelatedDM}.
-We report pixel-level metrics (AUROC-P, AP-P, F1-P) and the image-level metric (AP-I) in Table~\ref{tab:detection_performance}; additional image-level results (AUROC-I, F1-max) are provided in the Appendix.
-Our approach achieves AUROC-P of 99.0\%, AP-P of 81.7\%, F1-max of 77.4\%, and AP-I of 99.5\%, showing consistent improvements across the evaluated metrics compared to the baseline methods.
+\paragraph{Anomaly detection and localization.} We evaluate the effectiveness of our generated data for anomaly detection and localization on~\cite{bergmann2019mvtec, Bergmann2022mvtec3d, zou2022visa, Wieler2007dagm}, comparing results with AnomalyDiffusion, AnoGen, DualAnoDiff, and SeaS.
+Each method generates 500 anomaly image–mask pairs, used to train a U-Net~\cite{ronneberger15unet}.
+We report image-level evaluation in Table~\ref{tab:detection_performance_4datasets_final_v3} and the pixel-level evaluation in Table~\ref{tab:detection_performance_4datasets_final}.
+Our approach achieves new state-of-the-art performance on almost all metrics across four datasets, demonstrating significant and consistent improvements over existing methods.